v-amirrr/group-messenger/README.md

 ## Features

+- Create an account, Login with it in other devices, Logout whenever you want.
+- Login directly with Google.
-- Login as a guest just to read messages.
+- Login as a guest to just read the messages without anything.
-- Logout from guest mode and login with name to send message.
-- Change background and theme.
 - Send message, read other's messages realtime.
 - Delete any of your messages.
 - Edit any of your messages.
 - Reply to someone's message.
-- Edit or add reply after you sent the message.
+- Edit or add reply after you sent your message.
-- include emojis in your message text.
+- Include emojis in your message text.
-- Copy any message text.
+- Copy anyone's message text.
+- Change background and theme.
 <br />
 <br />
 <br />